 Professor Robert Vink

-Professor Vink was awarded his BSc (Hons) and PhD at Griffith University (Brisbane) and then a Sandoz Neuroscience Postdoctoral Fellowship in the Neurology Department of the University of California at San Francisco (UCSF) where he was subsequently appointed as an Assistant Research Professor.
-He was then awarded a Queen Elizabeth II Research Fellowship in 1988 to return to Australia to undertake research at James Cook University (JCU) in Townsville, North Queensland, where at the conclusion of his research fellowship, he was appointed to an academic lectureship position.
-At JCU, he was promoted to Senior Lecturer and then Associate Professor and Head of Department of Physiology and Pharmacology.
-Following a period of sabattical research as an Adjunct Professor in Neuroscience at Georgetown University, Washington DC, he joined the Department of Pathology at the University of Adelaide in 2001 and was subsequently appointed as the NRF Chair of Neurosurgical Research and as the Head of School of Medical Sciences.
-In 2014, Bob was appointed Pro Vice Chancellor (Health Sciences) at the University of South Australia and now maintains an Adjunct Professor position with the University of Adelaide.
+I am a neuroscientist who specialises in acute brain injury research.
+After completing my BSc (Hons) and PhD at Griffith University in Brisbane (Aust), I was awarded a Sandoz Postdoctoral Neuroscience Fellowship in the Neurology Department at the University of California, San Francisco (UCSF) where at the end of that fellowship I was appointed as an Assistant Research Professor.
+I was then fortunate to be awarded a Queen Elizabeth II Fellowship (Aust) which allowed me to return to Australia and undertake research at James Cook University in Townsville, North Queensland, focusing on magnetic resonance studies of traumatic brain injury.
+At the conclusion of my fellowship, I was appointed as an academic staff member and over time became an Associate Professor and Head of Department of Physiology Pharmacology.
+A period of sabbatical research as an Adjunct Professor at Georgetown University, Washington DC, inspired me to move to the University of Adelaide in 2001 where I again focused on research in the Department of Pathology.
+I was subsequently appointed to be the NRF Chair of Neurosurgical Research and the Head of the School of Medical Sciences.
+In 2014, I took the opportunity to join the University of South Australia as the Pro Vice-Chancellor of Health Sciences where I was honoured with an Emeritus Professor position in 2019.
+I still maintain an adjunct position at the University of Adelaide.